Exchange and return

 Shipping back

-You as the buyer are responsible for safe returns.
-Wrap the item well and keep the receipt.
-The consumer has the burden of proof that the goods have been returned, and should therefore ensure that they can document the time of dispatch, for example in the form of a receipt.
+You will receive a return slip together with your package.
+You, the buyer, are responsible for packing the item(s) safely and securely.
+The consumer has the burden of proof that the item has been sent back, and should therefore make sure to be able to document that the package has been handed in for sending via.
+PostNord.
 Such documentation will also have an impact on our right to withhold the purchase price.

 If damage or deterioration occurs and this is due to negligence or a lack of care on the part of the consumer, the consumer is responsible for the damage/loss.